{{ summaryHeading }}

 Measure the real bench temperatures first, then let the calculator solve the water temperature that balances them.

-- Set Temperature unit to Celsius or Fahrenheit.
-The visible fields and exports switch units while the calculation stays consistent.
+2. Set Temperature unit to Celsius or Fahrenheit.
+The visible fields, table values, chart labels, and JSON values follow that unit while the calculation stays consistent.

-- Pick Formula mode.
-Straight dough uses three factors; Preferment or levain adds the preferment temperature as a fourth factor.
+3. Pick Formula mode.
+Straight dough uses three known factors, while Preferment or levain adds the preferment temperature as a fourth factor.

-- Select the Mixing method or enter a custom Friction factor.
-Change this after measuring a real batch if the finished dough misses the target.
+5. Select the closest Mixing method or enter a custom Friction factor.
+Change this value after measuring a real batch if the finished dough misses the target.

 The Water Band Chart places the result into frozen, ice-water, cold, bench, warm, and too-hot bands so unusual targets are easier to catch before mixing.